Randolph Stow: Awards and legacy

 His novel To the Islands won the Miles Franklin Award for 1958.
 He was awarded the Patrick White Award in 1979.
 As well as producing fiction, poetry, and numerous book reviews for The Times Literary Supplement, he also wrote libretti for musical theatre works by Peter Maxwell Davies.

 A considerable number of Randolph Stow's poems are listed in the State Library of Western Australia online catalogue with indications where they have been anthologised.
+Australian publisher Text has recently republished many of Stow's novels.

 Personal life and family

 Julian Randolph Stow's paternal grandfather was Francis Leslie Stow, a Crown Solicitor of Western Australia.
 Stow's great-grandfather was Randolph Isham Stow, a judge on the Supreme Court of South Australia and Attorney-General of South Australia; a great-great-uncle, Jefferson Stow was prominent as an explorer of northern Australia, and Stow's great-great-grandfather, the Rev. Thomas Quinton Stow, was a pioneering Congregational minister in South Australia.
 The Stow family was from Suffolk, where they had owned land for several generations before Thomas Stow was appointed the colonial missionary to South Australia by the London Colonial Missionary Society in 1836.
 In 1837, they relocated to South Australia.
 After Thomas Stow's death, the Stow Memorial Church was constructed in his honor.
 His wife, Elizabeth Randolph Eppes, was American and her mother was Thomas Jefferson's first cousin.
 The Stow lineage can be traced back to the Plantagenets and William the Conqueror.

 Stow's mother's family settled in Australia in the 1830s and were some of the earliest to arrive.
-His great-grandfather, George Sewell, arrived in Australia in 1835; soon after, the rest of his family relocated from Essex to Australia.
+Her great-grandfather, George Sewell, arrived in Australia in 1835; soon after, the rest of his family relocated from Essex to Australia.
 Sewell eventually moved from Perth to Geraldton, where his descendants remained.
 Stow grew up very interested in the traditional stories and histories of the region.

 A deeply private person, Stow's life was dogged at times by loneliness and depression (including two suicide attempts), probable alcoholism, an addiction to prescription drugs, and a struggle to come to terms with his homosexuality in a time when it was oppressed.